Clues to Purpose

 Tools for Purpose

 How to Start a Fire is a free ebook with the best tools I’ve found for discovering passion and purpose.
-Find more tools to explore interests and skills, strengths and talents, personal qualities and values at List.ly and the Daily PlanIt Sticky Wiki.
+The Discover U Toolkit at Wakelet is full of online tools to explore interests and skills, strengths and talents, personal qualities and values.
+More links are at the Purpose Pinterest Board.
+The Daily PlanIt Sticky Wiki is another resource.

 The process of discovering your personal brand provides clarity about what you are passionate about.
 See Resources at the Brand and Purpose Toolkit, and read more at Personal Branding for a Purpose.